iMicknl/ha-tahoma/README.md

 ### HACS

 This integration is included in HACS.
 Search for the `Somfy TaHoma` integration and choose install.
 Reboot Home Assistant and install the Tahoma integration via the integrations page.

-## Supported devices

-This integration doesn't rely on a hardcoded list of devices anymore, but relies on the `ui_class` of every Somfy device.
-This means that more devices will be supported out of the box, based on their category, available states and commands.
-If your device is not supported or working correctly, have a look [here](#device-not-supported--working-correctly).

 ## Advanced